Charliexlj/DLMammoClassifier-Summer2023/README.md

 ## User Menu

 > **Note:** Only support TPU training at this stage.
 CPU and GPU support is expected to come in soon.
-1. Git clone the repo, then `cd DLMammoClassifier-Summer2023`, all the command is relative to this path.
+1. Git clone the repo: `git clone https://github.com/Charliexlj/DLMammoClassifier-Summer2023`, then `cd DLMammoClassifier-Summer2023`, all the command is relative to this path.

 2. Pre-train Encoder:
 	- Start from scratch: `sudo PJRT_DEVICE=TPU python3 train/unet/encoder/train_encoder.py --pretrain no 2>&1 | grep -v "^tcmalloc"`
 	- Start from saved state_dict: `sudo PJRT_DEVICE=TPU python3 train/unet/encoder/train_encoder.py --pretrain 20 2>&1 | grep -v "^tcmalloc"`
     > Args\